JOURNAL OF A COFFIN DODGER CHAPTER A

 But that's only one 'if' that disturbs my rest.

-The other went beyond a box of matches and a fire in a building.
+Another went beyond a box of matches and a fire in a building.

 An incident linked to one of those blazes.